.: Trade of NWFP

 · The collection charges to the collectors at collection centres are paid by the purchaser at the rate fixed by the Govt.

 · The collection rate for Kullu Gum is Rs.
-15400/- per Qtl. for grate I and for grate II Rs.
-11000/- per qntl., for Dhawada Rs.
-2750/- per per qntl. & for Khair and Babool Rs.
-1650/- per qtl. for the year 2007-08.
+22000/- per Qtl. for grade I, Rs.
+15000/- per Qtl. for grade II and Rs.
+10800/- per qntl. for grade III.
+Rs.
+2900/- per per qntl. for Dhawada and Rs.
+1740/- per qtl. for Khair and Babool for the year 2014-15.

 · After making the payment to the collectors of the collection charges and and the difference amount of sale rate and collection rate in the District Union, the purchaser is allowed to transport the collected Gum wherever he desires.

-· The collection, transport, storage and disposal of Gum in units unsold in advance is done as in the case of Harra.
+· The collection, transport, storage, and disposal of Gum in units unsold in advance is done as in the case of Harra.

 Year